carterjbastian/blog/content/post/saved-macros.md

 Syntactically and semantically, this is correct.
 However, there a few stylistic problems:

 1. Line 4 is longer than 79 characters.
 According to [PEP8](https://www.python.org/dev/peps/pep-0008/), this is too long.
-2. The paramters on lines 5-6 are not aligned with the parameter on line 4.
+2. The parameters on lines 5-6 are not aligned with the parameter on line 4.
 Yuck!

 Sure enough, running our linter, we get the following output:
 ```